jihadelsayed/superbly/README.md

 Other special use cases:
 - Corporate or SMB internal communique.
 More secure than email.
 - Technical support chat system.
-For businesses that communicates directly at customers.
+For businesses that communicate directly at customers.
 - Your own messaging website.
 You can just upload this to your server or free hosting site and have your own FB.
 - As developers, you can extend and add features like photo sharing, video sharing, and more!
 - This is also ideal for kids for they don't need to get an email address and they don't have to put in their names, home addresses, or phone numbers.